dibya467/devsopsrepo/read.md

 This repository is built step by step in the tutorial.

 This is a new edit using Github editor, directly from Github

+This is the next edit for pull. directly from Github.